Nuki Bridge Firmware Arduino Framework

 Sending Bus commands

 You can use Home Assistant actions (formerly known as services) to send commands on the bus.
+Either use the command

 INFO

-Remember to include the leading 0x when sending a HEX command.
-If you omit it, you'll need to convert the HEX command to a decimal number.
+property.
+If you omit it, you'll need to convert the HEX command to a decimal number first.

-service: esphome.doorman_s3_send_tcs_command
+service: esphome.doorman_s3_send_tc_command

 data:

-command: 0x3a001100
+command: 0x11E24080

 Listening for ESPHome events